 In some newer developments, homeowners have access to pools, fitness facilities, and other amenities that can help boost a home’s resale value.
 In older, more established neighborhoods, you may still have access to community facilities such as parks, tennis courts, golf courses, and recreation facilities.
 For example, say you like lawn bowling, tennis, and golf.
 Then living near Recreation Park in Long Beach would be very convenient for you to pursue all your hobbies.
 Or, if you like water activities, you may want to live in Alamitos Heights near the marina.

 Check neighborhoods to find out how convenient they are to amenities you consider important.
-For tips on how to figure out what neighborhood is right for you, you can watch our video HERE.
+Click here to learn more about the neighborhoods in Long Beach!

 The architectural character and historic charm of a neighborhood can help boost its resale value.
 In Long Beach, for example, California Heights is known for its beautiful Spanish-style homes, while Belmont Heights is home to many great Craftsman bungalows.
 In all, Long Beach is home to 18 historic districts.
 Each one is extremely popular and historic homes are high on many buyers’ neighborhood features list.
 As real estate agents, we often get asked what the best neighborhoods are for buying historic homes.
 So, if you are interested in a particular type of architecture, ask us, or a local agent in your area, for some suggestions on where to look.